timgit/pg-boss/docs/usage.md

 Sometimes when a job changes state, it's important enough to trigger other things that should react to it.
 The following functions work identically to `subscribe()` and allow you to create orchestrations or sagas between jobs that may or may not know about each other.
 This common messaging pattern allows you to keep multi-job flow logic out of the individual job handlers so you can manage things in a more centralized fashion while not losing your mind.
 As you most likely already know, asynchronous jobs are complicated enough already.

-> Some state changes trigger events which 1 or more instances (or none!) may listen for.
-You can read more about events below, but for now just keep in mind that an event doesn't care if anyone is listening on the other side, so you have no guarantees with them.
-Using pg-boss subscriptions here is a guarantee that you can react to a state change per occurrence.
+Internally, all state transitions are also jobs themselves (they have a special suffix of `__state__<state name>`).
+Since pg-boss creates these, they are considered second class jobs and therefore not subject to the same expiration policies.
+In addition, the archiver ensures they don't hang around.

+> There are some state changes that also trigger [events](#events), and this may be a bit confusing as there is a bit of overlapping concerns.
+Events can be convenient since you can have as many listeners as desired per event.
+However, emitting an event doesn't require any listeners, so if no callbacks are registered for them, you will never receive them as they are not persisted.

 ### `onComplete(name [, options], handler)`

 State-based `subscribe()` for completed jobs.

-The callback for `onComplete()` returns a job that is a combination of the original request and the response.
-The response being the optional data argument in [`complete()`](#completeid--data).
+The callback for `onComplete()` returns a job which contains a `request` and `response` property in its data property.
+The response property is the optional data argument in [`complete()`](#completeid--data).

 This definitely calls for an example.
 Here's a lovely example from the test suite showing this in action.